-Reduce, Reuse, Recycle is preached by the Environmental Protection Agency (EPA) and there are countless recycling programs held across the country, but few people actually recycle, a new survey has shown.
-The online survey questioned 500 people, mostly between the ages of 18 and 34, to know their views on recycling.
-The verdict is out- Not even half of those questioned said they recycled while only about 30 percent said they encouraged others in their community to recycle.
+Reduce, Reuse, Recycle is preached by the Environmental Protection Agency (EPA) and there are countless recycling programs.
+They are held across the country.
+However, few people actually recycle, a survey has shown.
+The online survey questioned 500 people, mostly between the ages of 18 and 34.
+All. to know their views on recycling.
+The verdict is out.
+Not even half of those questioned said they recycled while only about 30 percent said they encouraged others in their community to recycle.

 What else do people think about recycling?

 Here’s what the survey found out.
 1. 36 Percent Think Recycling Is Good